Kalmat/WeatherStationQt/README.md

 - Sun position Constellation
 - World Clocks if no Internet connection or no weather info gathered or obsolete

-The recommended configuration is a dedicated Raspberry Pi (working fine on a RPi 1) connected to a 10-inches IPS LED screen (or larger).
+The recommended configuration is a dedicated Raspberry Pi (RPi 3 or above) connected to a 10-inches IPS LED screen (or larger).
 Looks awesome in any sitting room!!!

 The weather station should look like this when all graphic resources are downloaded and options activated (see Configuration section):